You can download Android USB drivers for various manufacturers including Samsung, LG, HTC, Google, Asus, OnePlus, Sony, and more.

 To connect your Android phone/tablet to your personal computer, and for it to be detected properly, you need to install appropriate USB drivers.
 Here, we are going to compile the complete list of available Android USB drivers for a variety of devices, belonging to different manufacturers.
 You will be able to easily find all of them here in this article.

 Driver binaries for Windows, Mac, or Linux are directly provided by OEMs at their websites or device support section.
 We are just going to post the links and mirror the necessary ones for download.
 So, just in case you have a hard time finding USB drivers for your Android, you can check the list and ease-it-up for yourself.

-Download Android USB Drivers
+Download Android USB Drivers for Windows

 The latest Nexus line of smartphones/tablets (e.g. Nexus 5, Nexus 9, Nexus 5X, Nexus 6P, etc) don’t need USB drivers to get detected by Windows.
 However, if you own the Galaxy Nexus or its predecessors, you will need to download Google USB Driver for Windows or get it directly from here.

 For the devices released roughly within the last two-to-three years, you can download HTC Sync Manager, which will automate the drivers for your device.
 For HTC smartphones running Sense 3.6 or lower, you will need to download HTC Sync.

 The manufacturer has put all the drivers for various SONY smartphones at one place.
 You can download them here.

-Apparently, Mac OS X doesn’t need any drivers for Android devices, until it is specified by a PC Suite/Device Manager that you are running.
+Didn’t find your Android USB driver here?
+Let us know what we have missed via the comments and we will put up the link.Apparently, Mac OS X doesn’t need any drivers for Android devices, until it is specified by a PC Suite/Device Manager that you are running.
 So on Mac OS X, you will need Android File Transfer application, that will help you to transfer content between your Android device and PC.